Evidence-based health education and wellness guidance you can trust.

 14. Common mistakes & how to avoid them (real-world lessons)

-• Choosing too low a sum insured (medical inflation hits hard).
+• Choosing too low a sum insured — as explained earlier, medical inflation can quickly make basic coverage inadequate.

-• Ignoring room rent and other sub-limits — leads to unexpected top-ups.
+• Ignoring room rent and other sub-limits (discussed in the policy terms section) — this often leads to unexpected out-of-pocket expenses during claims.

-• Picking insurer based solely on lowest premium — balance premium with service & claim experience.
+• Picking an insurer based only on the lowest premium — as discussed earlier, premium should be balanced with coverage quality and claim service.

 15. Red flags & warning signs when choosing an insurer